EternalRival/decision-making-tool-task/README.md

 1. (+16) The code does not contain any type assertions.
 2. (+16) The code does not contain any explicit or implicit `any`.
-3. (+16) The code contains and uses [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) *(e.g., type narrowing type predicates, assertion functions, etc.)*. *(small hint: functions to get data from a json file and/or localStorage are great places to apply typeguards.)*
+3. (+16) The code contains and uses [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) *(e.g., type narrowing type predicates, assertion functions, etc.)*. *(small hint: functions to get data from a json file and/or localStorage are great places to apply type guards.)*

 ## Functional Requirements (+256)